Posted: Feb 01 2004 | Revised: Jan 23 2019

 4. Debts That You Do Not Recognize

 When a collection agency contacts you about a bill you know nothing about, you may be the victim of identity theft.
-If you think someone else opened an account in your name or made charges to your existing account without your permission, you should follow the steps in our Consumer Guide Identity Theft: What to Do if It Happens to You.
-Be sure to write the collection agency and explain that you are an identity theft victim.
 The Identity Theft Resource Center's publication Collection Agencies and Identity Theft: How to Effectively Clear Identity Theft Accounts from Collection Agency Records contains helpful guidance.

 Medical identity theft is a largely unreported type of identity theft.
 This type of identity theft occurs when an imposter uses your identifying information to obtain medical treatment or medical supplies.
 If you become a victim of this crime, you may find yourself dealing with a medical debt collector as well as erroneous negative data included on your credit report.
 Medical identity theft may also involve false claims made to a victim's health insurance plan.
 The World Privacy Forum examines the unique character of medical identity theft and provides tips for victims.

 We suggest that you ask the collector for copies of documentation such as transaction receipts and statements that are associated with the fraudulent account.
 You should also ask the collector and the creditor to send you their fraud affidavit form.
 If a debt collector learns that you may be the victim of identity theft, the collector must: (1) Notify the original creditor about the fraud or identity theft, (2) Give you information about the debt, such as account applications and statements.